seanmorris/form/DOCS.md

 ### Textarea

 Textarea fields are almost as simple as text fields.
-Attributes like `rows` and `cols` can be specified.
+Attributes like `rows` and `cols` can be specified as keys.

 ```php
 $skeleton['someString'] = [